ToCans/ToCan-Coffee/README.md

 ### Immmediate:

--   Check if the Navbar on load margin left is still messed up
 -   Fix the Navbar after orientation margin left issues
 -   Add in content for the equipment, recipes, and tools files